-Cavities are a common culprit causing pain, and untreated cavities can impact nerves due to infections of the tooth and gums.
+Cavities are a common cause of this pain, and untreated cavities can affect nerves due to tooth and gum infections.
 Impacted, abscessed teeth and sore jaws from teeth grinding are other common causes of pain.
 Other common causes of dental pain can be from; improper bite relationships, jaw disorders, and sleep disorders.

 There are many methods for relieving oral pain, including:

 - Dentists use a wide array of pain management tools, including:

 - Analgesics such as aspirin or ibuprofen